BtheDestroyer/Aspen/wiki/tutorial.md

 }
 ~~~~~~~~~~~~~

-Now go ahead and `make run` again to build and run your project and there should be a black square in the top left (0, 0).
+We'll get back to the ideas of GameStates and the GameStateManager later.
+For now, go ahead and `make run` again to build and run your project and there should be a black square in the top left (0, 0).

 ## 1.2.
 The Debugger {#hello-debugger}